Six Questions for

 Author of Watched

-Marina will discuss her award-winning novel Watched, which tells the story of charming trouble-maker Naeem.
+Marina discussed her award-winning novel Watched, which tells the story of charming trouble-maker Naeem.
 When Naeem lands in a situation that he can't talk his way out of, he's forced to spy on his neighbors in Queens.
 Watched is a novel for our times about survelliance, immigrants and the issues facing Muslims in America.

 In this interview, we sat down with Marina to talk with her about writing for teenagers and adults, seeing her book turned into theater, and what she loves to read.